Services

 Performance

 I am passionate about music and drama and believe in the broadness of education: the importance of art, drama, music and other wider aspects of the curriculum being vital to children’s learning and experience of school.
 Taking part in drama activities or performances assists children to expand vocabulary, improve confidence and engage in creative expression.
-This is why I am keen to work with schools on introducing music and/or drama performance opportunities.
-See below for further information.
+This is why I am keen to work with schools on helping children develop the confidence to become involved in music and/or drama performance opportunities.

 Make an enquiry